Gate-Tunable Superconducting Spin Valve in a van der Waals Ferromagnet/Superconductor/Ferromagnet Trilayer: Model

-The magnetization vectors $\bm h_1$ and $\bm h_2$ are confined to the $yz$-plane, with an angle $\theta$ between them.
+The magnetization vectors $\bm h_1$ and $\bm h_2$ are confined to the $yz$ plane, with an angle $\theta$ between them.
 Their orientations in spin space are defined as:

-It is important to note that the absence of spin-orbit coupling in our model renders the spin and coordinate spaces independent.
-Consequently, the plane spanned by the magnetization vectors \(\bm h_1\) and \(\bm h_2\) can be chosen arbitrarily with respect to the S/\(\mathrm{F}_n\) interfaces.
+We neglect orbital effects arising from stray fields of the ferromagnetic layers.
+Such fields are predominantly confined to the edges; away from the edges, they are suppressed by a factor of $d/L$ for any magnetization orientation relative to the S/\(\mathrm{F}_n\) interfaces, where $d$ is the film thickness (on the atomic scale) and $L$ denotes the characteristic in-plane dimension of the structure.

 We set $t_F/t_S = 1.25$ and $t_{FS} \ll t_{F,S}$.
 This parameter choice captures the essential qualitative characteristics of the electronic spectra in vdW materials near the Fermi level.
 Density functional theory (DFT) calculations \cite{Wang2021}, for instance, indicate that interlayer hopping in $\mathrm{NbSe_2}$ is roughly an order of magnitude smaller than intralayer hopping.
-Moreover, hopping between dissimilar materials is expected to be further reduced \cite{Bobkov2024_vdW} due to lattice mismatch and interface imperfections.
+Moreover, hopping between dissimilar materials is expected to be further reduced \cite{Bobkov2024_vdW} because of lattice mismatch and interface imperfections.

-The primary objective of this work is to explore the gate-tunability of the superconducting state in the spin valve.
+The primary objective of this work is to explore the gate tunability of the superconducting state in the spin valve.
 In mono- or few-layer vdW materials, gating provides an effective means to modulate the chemical potential \cite{Xi2016,Deng2018,Matsuoka2024}.
 Accordingly, within our model, the ferromagnetic onsite energies $\mu_{F_{1,2}}$ are treated as external parameters, with their variations proportional to the applied top ($V_1$) and bottom ($V_2$) gate voltages, respectively.

-While the model studied here is relatively simple and omits certain realistic features of vdW materials—such as Ising or Rashba spin-orbit coupling, which can be crucial for phenomena like finite-momentum pairing (Fulde-Ferrell-Larkin-Ovchinnikov state) \cite{Kaur2005,Akbari2022,Zhang2022,Zhao2023,Wan2023,Ding2023} or dissipationless spin transport \cite{Bobkov2024_spin}—it adequately captures the essential physics of the magnetic proximity effect and its impact on the superconducting order parameter and correlations, as it has been previously demonstrated for F/S bilayer structures with monolayer components \cite{Bobkov2024_vdW}.